 1. They haven’t learned how to deal with their differences

-- They have escalating conflicts
+- Have escalating conflicts

-- They blame each other for their problems
+- Blame each other for their problems

-- They think about breaking up
+- Think about breaking up

 2. They don’t pay attention to the relationship anymore

-- Disconnection: They have grown apart and no longer feel connected
+- Disconnection: they have grown apart and no longer feel connected

-- Lack of Touch: They don’t touch each other anymore or as often
+- Lack of touch: they don’t touch each other anymore or as often

-- Lack of Sex: They don’t have sex or not as often
+- Lack of sex: they don’t have sex or not as often

-- They don’t do things together
+- Separation: they don’t do things together

 3. They have difficult time influencing their partner

-A well trained counselor can help re-balance the expectation for change, manage conflict, deal with differences and repair disconnections to avoid painful break ups or to help break up with dignity.
+A well-trained counselor can help re-balance the expectation for change, manage conflict, deal with differences, and repair disconnections to avoid painful breakups or to help break up with dignity.

-In some circumstances, one of the members of the couple loses hope but the other member believes that the relationship can be improved and saved.
+In some circumstances, one of the members of the couple loses hope, but the other member believes that the relationship can be improved and saved.
 In those cases, a few sessions of discernment counseling can help.

-Other Reasons Why Couples Break Up
+Other Reasons Couples Break Up

 Other reasons couples break up are more complex.
 Couples also break up: